-Below are 5 steps you should begin taking now (even before you begin drafting your application essays).
+Below are 5 steps you should begin taking today (even before you begin drafting your application essays).

 Research the programs that best fit with your long-term goals and ideal learning environments.
 Pay careful attention to each school’s culture and the industries where its graduates are most often placed.
 Make sure that you have some “reach” schools, some “more likely” schools and some “safer” schools, especially if you want to ensure you get in this time around.
-Personal MBA Coach’s average candidate applies to 5 to 8 schools, and it is important that you have a well-rounded list.
+Personal MBA Coach’s average client applies to 6 to 8 schools, and it is important that you have a well-rounded list.

 Next, if it is realistic based on your location and work schedule, you should try to visit the campus before applying.